 The E-Learning is available in two formats; in the Learning Pool Learning Management System for agencies who have access to this and a PowerPoint version for those who do not.

 The PowerPoint version is also open to members of the public who may have an interest in Autism.

 Hidden Voices is a film about autistic people and family carers talk openly about their experiences of living with autism and their hopes and dreams for Nottingham's Autism Strategy.

 Nottingham autistic community website

-Nottingham City Council has supported the development Nottingham Autistic Community website which is a resource dedicated for autistic people and families in Nottingham City.
+Nottingham City Council supports the Nottingham Autistic Community website which is a resource dedicated for autistic people and families in Nottingham City.
 The website has been designed by autistic people and provides a range of information, advice and links to other resources.

 Using funding made available through the Department of Health, the Nottingham City Strategy Oversight Group agreed with the creation of a number of short instructional films to be produced by and for Autistic people.

-As a result, Nottingham Asperger’s Service have developed 7 short films.
+As a result, 7 short films.
 The films include real-life situations and Autistic Citizens have been involved with all elements including writing the scripts and appearing in the films.

 Click below to view the video, (Video will open in another window)